A Carrollton woman is hosting a fundraiser called Shop for Chiari April 22, to raise money for her brain surgery.

 LeaAnn Routon, 28, has Chiari Malformation, a structural abnormality at the back of her brain and skull.
 It is a condition that is rarely diagnosed, and many doctors are not well educated on her condition, she said in an email.
 In July, she will be traveling to New York City for the first of several brain surgeries to treat this congenital birth defect.

-Mary Ann Gentry Art Show 2017, “Naturally Mary Ann,” will display an exhibition of a special selection of paintings by Mary Ann Gentry recently donated by her family at the reception, Friday, April 28, from 6-7:30 p.m.
-The local artwork will be on display through the month of May.
+Mary Ann Gentry Art Show 2017, “Naturally Mary Ann” is accepting two items that have never been displayed in previous shows in categories: drawings, paintings, sculpture and photography until Wednesday April 19.
+This is open to the public.
+The MAG show also will be exhibiting a special selection of paintings by Mary Ann Gentry recently donated by her family at the reception Friday, April 28, from 6-7:30 p.m.
 For more information please call: (502) 732-7020.

 The Carroll County Senior Center is located at 110 Sixth St., Carrollton, (502) 732-7026.